 Most credit card merchant service companies list their costs on their application form, but it is always good to go over these fees in depth to confirm.
 Depending upon the type of business you are running and the amount/type of processing you will be doing, your cost and fees can vary.
-We recommend that you choose a company like Finical, Inc., who offers transparency with all their fees and offer the best rates in the industry.
+We recommend that you choose a company like Finical that offers transparency with all their fees and offer the best rates in the industry.

-About Finical, Inc. - We don’t just process credit cards, we help drive business.
-For years, Finical, Inc. has been helping entrepreneurs and small business owners upgrade their processing platform to keep pace with today's evolving marketplace.
+We don’t just process credit cards, we help drive business.
+For years, Finical has been helping entrepreneurs and small business owners upgrade their processing platform to keep pace with today’s evolving marketplace.

-Trusted by over 100,000 satisfied merchants, Finical, Inc. makes the process of opening a merchant account easy and affordable.
-Our merchant services allow small business owners the ability to accept all major credit, debit and Ebt cards, online, offline and through NFC readers.
+Trusted by over 100,000 satisfied merchants, Finical makes the process of opening a merchant account easy and affordable.
+Our merchant services allow small business owners the ability to accept all major credit, debit, and EBT cards, online, offline, and through NFC readers.

-More importantly, Finical, Inc. specializes in helping merchants become PCI and EMV compliant, thus protecting themselves and their clients from credit card fraud and liability.
+More importantly, Finical specializes in helping merchants become PCI and EMV compliant, thus protecting themselves and their clients from credit card fraud and liability.

 If you are a small business owner, and you are not PCI or EMV compliant, call today and receive a free credit card reader.
 We guarantee to beat your current rates or will send you a check for $500.